 In her role as Senior Vice Chancellor for the University of Houston System, Dr. Short is responsible for the academic quality and accreditation of all four UH system institutions: UH, UH – Downtown, UH – Clear Lake, and UH – Victoria.
 She chairs the UH System Provost Council and has served two terms on the Funding Formula Committee of the Texas Higher Education Coordinating Board.

-As Senior Vice President and Provost of the University of Houston, Dr. Short is responsible for faculty development, strategic enrollment planning, undergraduate student success, education innovation and technology, global strategies and partnerships, as well as two key University initiatives, UH Energy and UH Health, and development of a third priority, the UH College of the Arts and the Hobby School for Public Affairs, as well as co-founded the Data Science Institute with Vice President for Research and Technology Transfer Amr Elnashai.
+As Senior Vice President and Provost of the University of Houston, Dr. Short is responsible for faculty development, strategic enrollment planning, undergraduate student success, graduate education, education innovation and technology, global strategies and partnerships, as well as UH Energy and UH Arts.
+She recently led the development of a new college at UH, the McGovern College of the Arts and the Hobby School for Public Affairs, as well as co-founded the Data Science Institute with Vice President for Research and Technology Transfer Amr Elnashai.
 At UH, the 16 deans report to her including Dean of University Libraries and Dean of the newly-founded College of Medicine.

 Additionally, Dr. Short is the Director of the Center for ADVANCING UH Faculty Success, funded by a $3.3 million grant from by the National Science Foundation.
-Under Dr. Short’s leadership, the Center will address gender equity and diversity issues related to moving more women forward with careers in science, technology, engineering, and math.
+Under Dr. Short’s leadership, the Center is addressing gender equity and diversity issues related to moving more women and women of color forward with careers in science, technology, engineering, and math.

 Dr. Short has served as a tenured faculty member at Auburn University, The Pennsylvania State University, the University of Missouri – Columbia, and currently is tenured Distinguished Professor of Education at UH’s College of Education.
 Dr. Short received her Ph.D. in Administration in the Department of Organizational Development and Institutional Studies at the University of North Carolina at Chapel Hill.